AD-SDL/ot2_workcell/README.md

 ## Install ROS2 Foxy

 * [On Ubuntu, Mac, or Windows](https://docs.ros.org/en/foxy/Installation.html)
+ 	* Please note that this current install does not work and involves a modified set of steps to work, TODO
 * [On a Raspberry Pi 4](https://roboticsbackend.com/install-ros2-on-raspberry-pi/)

 ## Install the Packages